kramdown/parser-gfm/README.md

 * Support for fenced code blocks using three or more backticks has been added.
 * Hard line breaks in paragraphs are enforced by default (see option `hard_wrap`).
 * ATX headers need a whitespace character after the hash signs.
-* Strikethroughs can be created using two tildes surrounding a piece of text
+* Strikethroughs can be created using two tildes surrounding a piece of text.
-* Blank lines between paragraphs and other block elements are not needed by default (see option `gfm_quirks`)
+* Blank lines between paragraphs and other block elements are not needed by default (see option `gfm_quirks`).
+* Render emojis used at GitHub .

 Please note that the GFM parser tries to mimic the parser used at GitHub which means that for some special cases broken behaviour is the expected behaviour.